SayHiRay/mini-proj/Report.md

-# 0Dimensionality Reduction and Its Application in Data Mining
+# Dimensionality Reduction and Its Application in Data Mining

 **Team members:**